JoseRoca/WinFBX/docs/RichEdit/CTextDocument2 Class.md

 Retrieves a text range object for a specified range of content in the active story of the document.

 ```
-FUNCTION CTextDocument2.Range (BYVAL cpActive AS LONG, BYVAL cpAnchor AS LONG) AS ITextRange PTR
+FUNCTION CTextDocument2.Range (BYVAL cpActive AS LONG = 0, BYVAL cpAnchor AS LONG = 0) AS ITextRange PTR
    DIM pTextRange AS ITextRange PTR
    this.SetResult(m_pTextDocument2->lpvtbl->Range(m_pTextDocument2, cpActive, cpAnchor, @pTextRange))
    RETURN pTextRange